 MWRTA will review and approve the Agency Safety Plan (ASP) annually within the first quarter, July 1st - September 30th, of the fiscal year.
 MWRTA will adopt any changes to FTA regulations as part of this regular review as well as modify the plan to reflect any major changes in processes or procedures to its safety plan.
 In addition to the annual review, MWRTA will refresh the plan if the approach documented in this plan is found to be ineffective, resources available to the SMS are changed or re-prioritized and/or significant changes are made to the organization structure.
-The MWRTA Safety Plan addresses all applicable requirements and standards as set forth in FTA's Public Transportation Safety Program and the National Public Transportation Safety Plan.
+The MWRTA Safety Plan addresses all applicable requirements and standards as set forth in FTA's Public Transportation Safety Plan.